-However, just because they can eat grains doesn’t mean they should.
+But, just because they can eat grains doesn’t mean they should.
 They still thrive best off of a protein and fat based diet.

 Of course, dogs HAVE survived on diets restrictive to one or more food groups.

-However, just like with humans, care must be taken to ensure that they still receive everything they need.
+But, just like with humans, care must be taken to ensure that they still receive everything they need.

 As you can see, a dog’s diet should involve mostly proteins and fats, which make up the bulk of a canine’s nutritional needs.